inancdericioglu/inancdericioglu.github.io/_posts/2019-5-27-CNN_Text_Classification.md

 ### Word2Vec and Embedded Bias

 One thing to note about Word2Vec, is that, in addition to learning useful similarities and semantic relationships between words, these model also learn to represent problematic relationships between words.
-For example, a paper on [Debiasing Word Embeddings](https://papers.nips.cc/paper/6228-man-is-to-computer-programmer-as-woman-is-to-homemaker-debiasing-word-embeddings.pdf) by Bolukbasi et al. (2016), found that the vector-relationship between "man" and "woman" was similar to the relationship between "physician" and "registered nurse" or "shopkeeper" and "housewife" in the trained, Google News Word2Vec model, which I am using in my example, implementation.
+For example, a paper on [Debiasing Word Embeddings](https://papers.nips.cc/paper/6228-man-is-to-computer-programmer-as-woman-is-to-homemaker-debiasing-word-embeddings.pdf) by Bolukbasi et al. (2016), found that the vector-relationship between "man" and "woman" was similar to the relationship between "physician" and "registered nurse" or "shopkeeper" and "housewife" in the trained, Google News Word2Vec model, which I am using in my example implementation.
 > "In this paper, we quantitatively demonstrate that word-embeddings contain biases in their geometry that reflect gender stereotypes present in broader society.
 Due to their wide-spread usage as basic features, word embeddings not only reflect such stereotypes but can also amplify them.
 This poses a significant risk and challenge for machine learning and its applications.”

 As such, it is important to note that my example code is using a Word2Vec model that has been shown to encapsulate gender stereotypes.
 I’d suggest reading this paper to learn about methods for debiasing word embeddings with respect to certain features; this is an ongoing area of research.
 Next, I will focus on using CNN’s for text classification.